 Are you moving with children or with pets?
 Then there might be a few prerequisites you need before you move.
 Moving internationally with children means you need to enroll your children in school and ensure that there are programs or teams they can join.
 This will help them become familiar with their new home and make friends.

-Dog breeds banned in certain countries:
+The following dog breeds are banned in certain countries:

 - American Pitbull Terrier